devsahm/FandK-assessment/README.md

 ## PROJECT DESCRIPTION

-The following are the lists of endpoint and documentation on how to use them.
+The following are the lists of endpoint and explanation on how to use them.
 For the purpose of explanation and simplicity, I have added a `test paystack key` for the project.

 ### SETUP